 You may also like

-This is a #10 finished zipper by YKK® with a single, locking zipper pull.
-Featuring burgundy teeth and tape with a silver metal zipper slider, this zipper will blend into your canvas projects.
+This is a #10 separating zipper by YKK® with a single pull, locking zipper slider.
+Featuring burgundy teeth and tape with a silver metal slider, this zipper will blend into your canvas projects.
 It has been treated with YKK’s UV inhibitor to prolong the color of this vibrant zipper.
+The locking, single pull slider can be pulled from only one side of the zipper chain and stays locked in place until pulled.

-VISLON® zippers are made with Delrin® plastic teeth molded to the fabric tape edge.
+Molded tooth zippers are made with Delrin® plastic teeth molded to the fabric tape edge.
+(VISLON® is the YKK branded term for a molded tooth zipper style.)
 This construction makes them strong and practically weatherproof.
 Designed to resist damage from UV rays and corrosion, YKK VISLON zippers are a great choice for marine environments.
-Use a #10 VISLON zipper on sail covers, canvas enclosures, jackets and much more.
+Use a #10 molded tooth zipper on sail covers, canvas enclosures, jackets and much more.

-Finished zippers can be separated like the zipper on a jacket.
+Separating zippers can be fully separated like the zipper on a jacket.
 They include the zipper slider, starter box and top stops.
-A finished zipper can easily be shortened by cutting the end that is closed last.
+A separating zipper can easily be shortened by cutting the end that is closed last.
 Install new top stops or sew fabric pieces over the ends of the teeth to keep the slider from coming off the end.

 |Slider Position:||Right side (left hand pin insertion)|